The Risks Of Having An Uninvolved Parenting Style

 A study by Hoskins D.H.
 (2014) did an excellent job of outlining some of the risks of having an uninvolved parenting style.
 This research stated that "[An] uninvolved parenting style had been found to have the most negative effect on adolescent outcomes compared to the other three parenting styles."
 The reason for these negative outcomes is in the differing behaviors of uninvolved parents.

 Compared to the other three parenting styles, uninvolved parents:

-Interestingly, an uninvolved mother is worse than an uninvolved father (and yes, you can have two parents with more than one parenting style).
+Interestingly, an uninvolved mother is worse than an uninvolved father (and yes, you can have two parents with varying parenting styles).

 If you're an uninvolved parent, the first thing you need to do is acknowledge it.
 This can be hard to do because some uninvolved parents don't see an issue with their behavior or are truly disinterested in their children.
 After admitting that you're an uninvolved parent, the next step is deciding what you're going to do about it.